Green-Wood Cemetery tour

 Basic tour length: 1-2.5 hours, potentially combined with other neighborhoods (see fees)

-Starting place: Typically near R train at 25th Street (or we travel together)
+Starting place: Typically near R train at 25th Street or just inside the cemetery gate (or we travel together)

 Ending place: We probably leave together, either back through the main entrance or out through another exit

 Before tour: Another neighborhood.
 Then we take a subway or taxi to Green-Wood.
 Or start in nearby Sunset Park.